 Water is the deep, mysterious source of life.
 The Kidneys are the source and reserve tank of primal Yin, Yang and Qi for the entire system – like a well that draws water up to the surface.

 Just as we have the ‘respiratory system’ and ‘circulatory system’, the Chinese have the Liver system, and the Spleen system, and onwards.
 All of the total physiological functions of our entire organism are described and included in these systems, just simply grouped together under different “headings”, attributed to different networks.
 A different language to describe the same phenomena.
-Nothing is lost, just mapped in a different way than our modern medical system.
+Nothing is lost, just mapped in a different way than our modern medical system, much like the indigenous of North America had different territorial boundaries than the ones colonialists laid down – yet all covered the same inherent landscape.
 In fact, because these systems also encompass psycho-emotional & spiritual aspects of our whole being, they have a far broader treatment reach than the biomedical systems we are used to.
 This is due to the fact that from the ground up this system treats the body and mind simultaneously.

 Just as it is hard to translate from one language to another without losing subtle connotations, the same is true for the Organs.
 We work with the ‘Kidneys’ which are defined in our TCM terms, and then use herbs which treat the ‘Kidneys’ which, from a Western point of view may be herbs that act on hormone regulation, cerebral tonics, or tonics which strengthen the bones.
 The key here is that the tradition defines and dictates the functions of these systems, and should at no point be taken out of this context, unless to draw overlapping similarities between the two medical systems.
 For more details on this, please refer to my FAQ.